cristhianc12/PetalMD_TechnicalExercise/README.md

 ## Repository objective:
    Present the required test given by PetalMD.
 The test consists of developing a Restful API to perform CRUD operations over a given csv file.

-## Applied Arquitecture: Domain-Driven-Design (DDD)
+## Applied Architecture: Domain-Driven-Design (DDD)

 ![image](https://user-images.githubusercontent.com/42946312/140680884-aeff050c-37c9-49a7-b397-346ca9d29fb4.png)

-DDD is an arquitecture that focuses on a domain aproach rather than a UI/Database orientation.
+DDD is an architecture that focuses on a domain aproach rather than a UI/Database orientation.

 ### Here are some brief key notes about DDD: